 Faculty Council Committee on the Status of Women “addresses ongoing concerns of women faculty members, identifies obstacles to achievement and maintenance of equality in the representation and status of women on the faculty, and proposes steps for overcoming those obstacles.”

 LGBTQ Center “works to foster a welcoming and inclusive environment for UNC-Chapel Hill community members of all sexual orientations, gender identities and gender expressions.”
-Sponsors the Queer Faculty and Staff Network.
+Sponsors the LGBTQIA+ Faculty and Staff Monthly Mixers.

 Library resources: Kristan Shawgo is the research librarian for the collections in women’s and gender studies.
 She can answer quick questions over email or schedule appointments for more complicated questions.